Quitting smoking aids

 Other methods used to quit smoking include hypnosis and acupuncture.
 But they are not as well researched as nicotine replacement therapy, for example.

-A recent analysis of 33 trials on conventional acupuncture with needles, acupressure, as well as laser and electro acupuncture had contradictory results.
+A recent analysis of 33 studies on conventional acupuncture with needles, acupressure, as well as laser and electro acupuncture had contradictory results.
 It therefore remains unclear whether any of these interventions increases the chances of successfully quitting smoking in the long term.
 More research is needed to reliably assess the effects.

 What helps in pregnancy?